-The Opigno instructor-led Trainings module is needed to simulate the presence of a teacher and to monitor attendance and rate students.
+The Opigno Messaging and Opigno Forum modules provide opportunities for debate among students.
+The Opigno Instructor-led Trainings module is needed to simulate the presence of a teacher and monitor students' attendance and rates.

 Opigno Webex App

-The WebEx is another conference service belonging to the Cisco organization.
-Developers give organizers of the instructional process the ability to create classes schedule and send invites to students by including Webex as an add-on tool in Opigno using the Opigno Webex App module.
+WebEx is another conference service belonging to the Cisco organization.
+Developers give organizers of the instructional process the ability to create class schedules and send invites to students by including Webex as an add-on tool in Opigno using the Opigno Webex App module.

-One of the ways that teachers and students can monitor the progress and effectiveness of the curriculum - is to take tests and surveys.
-Quiz allows you to create multiple choice questions and save the results in a database.
+One of the ways that teachers and students can monitor the progress and effectiveness of the curriculum is to take tests and surveys.
+The Quiz module allows you to create multiple-choice questions and save the results in a database.
 Progress and results can be displayed both during and after them.

-The presentation of a diploma or certificate confirms the completion of the course, so this is a mandatory functionality for distance learning websites.
-The Certificate module Interface helps to format such documents as a PDF file, which is facilitated by HTML templates and integration with WYSIWYG.
+A diploma or certificate confirms the completion of the course, so this is a mandatory functionality for distance learning websites.
+The Certificate module interface helps to format such documents as a PDF file, which is facilitated by HTML templates and integration with WYSIWYG.

 Open Digital Badging

-The digital badges on the student's profile are proof of their success during the learning phase.
+The digital badges on the student's profiles are proof of their success during the learning phase.
 The Mozilla Open Badges program is responsible for creating badges, and the Open Digital Badging module is a provider for Drupal websites.
-If the website works on Opigno, then the Opigno Mozilla Open Badges App will help to befriend one and Mozilla Open Badges.
+If the website works on Opigno, the Opigno Mozilla Open Badges App will help to befriend it and Mozilla Open Badges.

-Registering through Facebook, Twitter, Linkedin, other social media networks, and sharing content and learning achievements through them is already the default option for most websites.
+Logging in through Facebook, Twitter, or LinkedIn, and sharing content through them is already the default option for most websites.
 Social Login and Social Share are solving these problems on a Drupal website.